pulumi/pulumi-eks/CONTRIBUTING.md

 There is also a helper [build script](./dev/build.sh) that restores the dependencies, builds, and installs the source.

-After `make` has completed, from your Pulumi program directory you must link the recent `@pulumi/eks` build from `/opt/` by running the following command:
+`cd` into your Pulumi program directory.
+After `make` has completed, link the recent `@pulumi/eks` build from `/opt/` by running the following command:

 ```bash
 $ yarn link @pulumi/eks